True Sidereal Astrology Explained: Read Your Real Chart

 But there are different versions of sidereal astrology.
 The most common distinction:

-• True sidereal (sometimes called "astronomically accurate sidereal") uses the actual boundaries of the constellations as they appear in the sky, which means the signs are not all exactly 30 degrees.
+- True sidereal (sometimes called "astronomically accurate sidereal") uses the actual boundaries of the constellations as they appear in the sky, which means the signs are not all exactly 30 degrees — and there are 13 of them, because Ophiuchus sits on the ecliptic too.

 The Ayanamsa Explained

-The ayanamsa increases by about 1 degree every 72 years due to the ongoing precession of the equinoxes.
-When the tropical and sidereal zodiacs were last aligned (around 285 AD), astrologers in both systems would have agreed on all placements.
+The offset grows by about 1 degree every 72 years due to the ongoing precession of the equinoxes.
+The tropical and sidereal zodiacs last lined up a little over two thousand years ago; since then the gap has widened to where it is now.

 How to Read a Sidereal Chart